-When conducting a corporate E&S assessment of a client involved in downstream activities of industrial agriculture or forestry sectors (i.e. traders, first transformers, agri-food and forestry industrials but excluding distributors and retailers), the Group considers whether the client company has measures in place to encourage better farming practices in its supply chain of critical raw materials, in particular:
+When conducting a corporate E&S assessment of a client involved in downstream agriculture or forestry sectors (i.e. traders, manufacturers, agri-food and forestry industrials but excluding distributors and retailers), the Group considers whether the client company has measures in place to encourage better farming practices in its supply chain (of critical raw materials), in particular:

 - Biodiversity.

 - Human rights and working conditions.

 - Traceability (supported by a certification approach when applicable).

 - Where applicable, animal welfare.

-- Where applicable, deforestation control.
+- Where applicable, deforestation.

 - Where applicable, food safety.